Oliver-Leete/Configs/README.md

 ```

 Next up is toggling of the completion pop-up.
 I didn't want two separate
-mappings for opening and closing, so this makes ^space a toggle instaed.
+mappings for opening and closing, so this makes control space a toggle instead.
 This
 uses a bit of a hacky approach of first making the compe close command a plug
 mapping, but I couldn't get it to work any other way.